berthoud/webfitsviewer/README.md

     * Make sure the webserver user on your machine has read and execute access to this file.
   * Browser shows **content of main.py** file, it doesn't run the file
     * Make sure your main server configuration (usually httpd.conf) allows running cgi scripts.
-    * This usually means loading cgid_module.
+    * This usually means loading and enabling cgid_module.
+    * For apache look at [
   * **Wrong python version is used:** the webserver doesn't run the python installation you expect.
     * Use SetEnv PATH "/opt/local/bin:/usr/bin:/bin:/usr/sbin:/sbin" in your webserver configuration path.
     * Edit the first line in main.py (or testmain.py) to say "python3" instead of "python"